Sirius: Distance

 In his 1698 book, Cosmotheoros, Christiaan Huygens estimated the distance to Sirius at 27,664 times the distance from the Earth to the Sun (about 0.437 light-year, translating to a parallax of roughly 7.5 arcseconds).
 There were several unsuccessful attempts to measure the parallax of Sirius: by Jacques Cassini (6 seconds); by some astronomers (including Nevil Maskelyne) using Lacaille's observations made at the Cape of Good Hope (4 seconds); by Piazzi (the same amount); using Lacaille's observations made at Paris, more numerous and certain than those made at the Cape (no sensible parallax); by Bessel (no sensible parallax).

 Scottish astronomer Thomas Henderson used his observations made in 1832–1833 and South African astronomer Thomas Maclear's observations made in 1836–1837, to determine that the value of the parallax was 0.23 arcsecond, and error of the parallax was estimated not to exceed a quarter of a second, or as Henderson wrote in 1839, "On the whole we may conclude that the parallax of Sirius is not greater than half a second in space; and that it is probably much less."
 Astronomers adopted a value of 0.25 arcsecond for much of the 19th century.
 It is now known to have a parallax of nearly 0.4 arcseconds.

 The Hipparcos parallax for Sirius indicates a distance of 8.60 light years, statistically accurate to plus or minus 0.04 light years.
 Sirius B is generally assumed to be at the same distance.
 Sirius B has a Gaia Data Release 3 parallax with a much smaller statistical margin of error, giving a distance of 8.709±0.005 light years, but it is flagged as having a very large value for astrometric excess noise, which indicates that the parallax value may be unreliable.

 Discovery of Sirius B

 Hubble Space Telescope image of Sirius A and Sirius B. The white dwarf can be seen to the lower left.
 The diffraction spikes and concentric rings are instrumental effects.
-Sirius B is approximately one thousand times fainter than Sirius A.
+Sirius A is approximately one thousand times brighter than Sirius B.

 In a letter dated 10 August 1844, the German astronomer Friedrich Wilhelm Bessel deduced from changes in the proper motion of Sirius that it had an unseen companion.
 On 31 January 1862, American telescope-maker and astronomer Alvan Graham Clark first observed the faint companion, which is now called Sirius B. This happened during testing of an 18.5 in aperture great refractor telescope for Dearborn Observatory, which was one of the largest refracting telescope lenses in existence at the time, and the largest telescope in the United States.
-Sirius B's sighting was confirmed on 8 March with smaller telescopes.
+Sirius B's sighting was confirmed on March 8, 1862 with smaller telescopes.